malcolmbus/MalcolmBusariAssign1/README.md

 # Malcolm Busari
+##Description
-##Assignment 1 demonstrates the use of Intent, invoke a browser, and launch of a second activity.
+Android Application that demonstrates the use of Intent, invokes a browser, and launches a second activity.